timescale/docs.timescale.com-content/tutorials/tutorial-grafana.md

          rides.pickup_latitude,
          rides.pickup_longitude
 ORDER BY time
-LIMIT 50;
+LIMIT 500;
 ```

 Let’s dissect this query.
-First, we’re looking to count the number of rides that were
+First, we’re looking to plot rides with visual markers that
-greater than five miles in distance.
-The Grafana Worldmap panel cannot plot discrete
-points.
-It can only plot aggregations.
-So, we will `COUNT` the number of rides whose
+denote the trip distance.
+Trips with longer distances will get different visual treatments
+on our map.
+We will use the `trip_distance` as the value for our plot.
+We will store
-`trip_distance` matches our parameters.
-We will store this result in the `value`
+this result in the `value` field.
-field.

 In the second and third lines of the `SELECT` statement, we are using the `pickup_longitude`
 and `pickup_latitude` fields in the database and mapping them to variables `longitude`